Finding better ways to provide the materials the world needs

 A Rio Tinto ADR holder is able to request delivery of the underlying Rio Tinto shares at any time.

-For Rio Tinto plc ADRs, JPMorgan Chase Bank NA (JPMC) operates a Global Invest Direct programme, which allows first time and existing investors to purchase ADRs at reduced costs.
+For Rio Tinto plc ADRs, JPMorgan Chase Bank NA (JPMC) operates a Global Invest Direct program, which allows first time and existing investors to purchase ADRs at reduced costs.
 All such investments are made through JPMC as transfer agent.

 Holders of Rio Tinto plc ADRs are entitled to instruct the depositary bank, JPMorgan Chase Bank NA, as to how to vote in relation to their shareholding at the respective annual general meetings.
 The voting rights are in relation to the number of Rio Tinto ordinary shares represented by the respective ADRs.